-Amazing Grace has gone on to become one of the most powerful songs in the world and favourite hymn for many.
-The song offers up a universal message of hope and redemption – everyone who listens finds a different meaning for themselves.
+The hymn has gone on to become one of the most powerful songs in the world and a favourite hymn for many.
+The song offers up a universal message of hope and redemption – everyone who listens to it can interpret a different meaning for themselves.

-But John Newton is said to have written it as a heartfelt expression to God.
-It was a time in his life when God had saved him from the storm and through the Bible has helped him to leave behind a wicked life of slaving trading.
-The song became a well-known anthem of the Civil Rights movement.
+John Newton is said to have written the hymn as a heartfelt expression to God.
+It was a pivotal time in his life when God had saved him from the storm and through the Bible has helped him to leave behind the wicked business of slave trading.
+The song also became a well-known anthem of the Civil Rights movement.

 It wasn’t until later on in life when Newton was a priest that he debuted the hymn.
-It was originally known as “Faith Reviews and Expectations” before changing to the opening line of the song “Amazing Grace”.
+It was originally known as “Faith Reviews and Expectations” before it was changed to the opening line of the song.

 The hymn opens with the powerful lyrics “Amazing Grace, how sweet the sound, that saved a wretch like me.”
-Newton drew on his own experience here as a Slave Trader and his near-death experience on a boat where he believed God saved him and prompted him onto a Christian path.
+Newton drew on his own life working in the slave trade and his near-death experience on a boat, where he believed God saved him and prompted him onto a Christian path.
 “I once was lost, but now am found; Was blind but know I see”

 The Popularity of the Amazing Grace Song

-Amazing grace wasn’t an instant hit, Newton had written around 300 hymns, many of which became British standard songs.
-But with the Amazing Grace song, it was rarely sung and wasn’t included in most of Newton’s compilation of hymns.
+Amazing grace the song wasn’t an instant hit; Newton had written around 300 hymns, many of which became British standard songs.
+But the Amazing Grace song was rarely sung and wasn’t included in most of Newton’s compilation of hymns.

-It wasn’t until the song had crossed the Atlantic ocean to American when it became hugely popular.
+It wasn’t until the hymn had crossed the Atlantic Ocean over to America that it became hugely popular.
 It was a favourite among Americans during the 19th century and was cherished by the religious movement known as the ‘Second Great Awakening.’

-Preachers of the movement used the song as a way for people to repent their sins as the message of the song wasn’t filled with complex understandings.
+Preachers of the movement used the song as a way for people to repent of their sins as the message of the song wasn’t filled with complex understandings.
 People like the idea of starting fresh with their faith, owning their mistakes and learning to be better; devoting themselves to something that doesn’t judge them but wants them to be better.

-The song continued to grow in popularity with it being sung in Protestant churches.
+The song continued to grow in popularity, especially in Protestant churches.
 In previous centuries music had not been a huge focus during services.
-Many believed that music acted as a huge distraction for people in church.
-But as we approached the 19th century, many Christian leaders believed that music would help to enhance the experience.
+Many believed that music acted as a huge distraction for people in the church.
+But as we approached the 19th century, many Christian leaders believed that music would help to enhance the mass experience.

-However, the real problem was that most people couldn’t sing or read music at that time.
+Therefore the real problem hymns faced was that most people could not sing or read music at that time.
 So American Hymn composers created their own form of musical notation.
-This came to be known as ‘shape-note singing’ as an easier way to learn, allowing people to be able to sing in churches.
+This came to be known as ‘shape-note singing’, an easier way to learn and it allowed people to be able to sing in churches.

-The words for Amazing Grace for many decades were sung at revivals and evangelical churches.
-The lyrics remained constant, but a lot of the time depending on the location of the church the song was conducted with different music.
+Amazing Grace was sung for many decades at revivals and evangelical churches.
+The lyrics remained constant, but a lot of the time, depending on the location of the church the song was conducted with different music.
 This brings us on to our next section which explores the tune behind the song.

-There was never any music written for the song, Newton’s lyrics were attached to several different traditional tunes.
-Eventually, in 1835, Compose William Walker used the lyrics of Amazing Grace to a recognisable tune called “New Britain” and the rest is history.
-Ever since then this has become the standard version of Amazing Grace that recognised all around the world.
+Surprisingly, there was never any music written for the song.
+Newton’s lyrics were attached to several different traditional tunes.
+Eventually in 1835 composer William Walker added the lyrics of Amazing Grace to a recognisable tune called “New Britain” and the rest is history.
+Ever since then this has become the standard version of the Amazing Grace hymnary that is recognised all around the world.

 Famous Performances of Amazing Grace

-Amazing Grace has taken the world by storm and many famous musicians have taken the song and offered up their own uniquely beautiful versions for people to enjoy.
-It is without a doubt one of the most recorded songs in the world.
+Amazing Grace has taken the world by storm and many famous musicians have taken offered up their own uniquely beautiful versions for people to enjoy.
+It’s without a doubt one of the most recorded songs in the world.
 Even centuries later bands and artists are still covering the beautiful song by John Newton.
-The song has become famous for being played at funerals.
+The hymn has also become famous for being played at funerals.

 Here are some of the most famous Amazing Grace Covers: